frtib/tsp-redesign/_funds/S.md

   - name: Liberty Broadband Corp.
 Series C
     abbr: LBRDK
 additional_info: |
-  The FRTIB Executive Director currently allocates the selection, purchase, investment, and management of assets contained in the <span class="nobr">S Fund</span> to BlackRock Institutional Trust Company, N.A.
+  The FRTIB&#8217;s Executive Director currently allocates the selection, purchase, investment, and management of assets contained in the <span class="nobr">S Fund</span> to BlackRock Institutional Trust Company, N.A.
 The Fund is invested in the Dow Jones U.S. Completion TSM Index, which contains a large number of stocks, including illiquid stocks with low trading volume and stocks with prices lower than $1.00 per share.

   Therefore, it is not efficient for the Fund to invest in every stock in the index.
 The <span class="nobr">S Fund</span> holds the stocks of most of the companies in the index with market values greater than $1 billion.
 However, a mathematical sampling technique is used to select among the smaller stocks.